Apple drags on S&P, Nasdaq; Dell jumps after report

-Running counter to that was Dell Inc's DELL.O stock which jumped 13 percent to about a five-month high at $12.29 after Bloomberg reported the No. 3 personal computer maker is in talks with private equity firms to go private.
-Dell's gains offset some tech-sector weakness.
+But Dell Inc's DELL.O stock jumped 13 percent to about a five-month high at $12.29, offsetting some of the tech-sector weakness, after Bloomberg reported the No. 3 personal computer maker is in talks with private equity firms to go private.

 "With Apple, it seems as if the sentiment has shifted from this being the one stock that everybody wanted to own to people beginning to look at it as a company (whose) business is slowing down somewhat," said Eric Kuby, chief investment officer of North Star Investment Management Corp in Chicago.

 Adding to investor unease, fourth-quarter earnings kick into high gear this week.
-Analyst estimates for the quarter have fallen sharply since October.
-S&P 500 earnings growth is now seen up just 1.9 percent from a year ago, Thomson Reuters data showed.
+Analyst estimates for the quarter have fallen sharply since October, with S&P 500 earnings growth now seen up just 1.9 percent from a year ago, Thomson Reuters data showed.

 Apple suppliers also lost ground, with Cirrus Logic (CRUS.O) off 9.4 percent at $28.62 and Qualcomm (QCOM.O) down 1 percent at $64.24.

 The Dow fared better than the other two indexes, helped in part by Hewlett-Packard (HPQ.N) shares, which rose 4.9 percent to $16.95.
-The stock, up early in the session after JPMorgan upgraded its rating on the shares and raised its price target to $21 from $15, added to gains following the Dell report.
+The stock, which was up early in the session after JPMorgan upgraded its rating on the stock and raised its price target to $21 from $15, added to gains after the Dell report.

-Tech has "become the arena for private equity or other capital-restructuring type of maneuvers because of the way their valuations and their balance sheets are," Kuby said.

 Appliance and electronics retailer Hhgregg Inc HGG.N slumped 5.7 percent to $7.44 after the company cut its same-store sales forecast for the full year.